youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 There is one concern that I have with my implementation.
 Because the tree traversal is recursive, it makes a new call to `rayon` on every single nested subdirectory.
-I’m not exactly sure how `rayon` handles this under the hood but my suspicion is that it will spin up a new thread pool for every single recursive invocation of `par_iter()`, which could potentially be very slow.
-Right now the site only contains 3--4 nested subdirectories so I’m not affected yet.
+I'm not exactly sure how `rayon` handles this under the hood but my suspicion is that it will spin up a new thread pool for every single recursive invocation of `par_iter()`, which could potentially be very slow.
+Right now the site only contains 3--4 nested subdirectories so I'm not affected yet.

 The best way to fix this is to probably to transform the tree into a flat vector of pointers to each node, and then call `.par_iter()` once to operate on every page in parallel from one thread pool.

-That’s a problem for later.
-I’m quite pleased with how easily `rayon` was able to let me write multithreaded code without ever thinking about synchronization, locks, mutexes, and other junk.
-Once again, Rustacean technology was more powerful than I could’ve imagined in my wildest dreams.
+That's a problem for later.
+I'm quite pleased with how easily `rayon` was able to let me write multithreaded code without ever thinking about synchronization, locks, mutexes, and other junk.
+Once again, Rustacean technology was more powerful than I could've imagined in my wildest dreams.